- Solicitors For Business

 - The paying parent earns more than £3,000 gross per week (£156,000 per year).
 In this case, the court can award ‘top-up’ maintenance

-- It is deemed appropriate to enable a child to attend a fee-paying school or for a parent to assist with other educational expenses, including university costs
+- The child attends a fee-paying school or there is a need for assistance with other educational expenses, including nursery and university costs

 - The child is disabled and a maintenance order is needed to meet expenses associated with their disability